tdorssers/ztp/README.md

 ![](media/ztp.png)

+First step is to check if whether there is a startup config present, if not, then the second step is to perform a DHCP request.
+The third step is to download the script specified in the DHCP reply.
+The forth and final step is to run the Python script in the Guest Shell environment.
+The Guest Shell remains enabled after the script has been executed.

 ## Overview

+By default, the Guest Shell has access to the network via the RP management port.
+When a device is connected to the network through the front-panel ports, the Guest Shell has no network connection. *script.py* uses CLI commands such as `copy` and `more` to access the network.

-The Python script has the following functionality built-in:
+*script.py* has the following functionality built-in:
 - Downloads and installs IOS XE software from a given URL, if needed
 - Changes Boot Mode to installed, if device is in bundled boot mode
 - Performs stack renumbering, based on a specified list of serial numbers and switch numbers
 - Sets switch priorities, highest priority on the top switch
 - Handles stack version mismatches using *auto upgrade*
-- Turns on the blue beacons of a switch stack in case serial numbers are missing or are extra
+- Turns on the blue beacons of a switch in case serial numbers are missing or are extra
-- Uses an external dictionary by downloading a specified JSON text file (refer to GUI App for details)
-- Can also use an internal dictionary for data storage, such as serial numbers and configuration templates
+- Downloads instruction data (such as serial numbers and configuration templates) in JSON formatted text
+- Can also use instruction data embedded in the script
-- Applies a configuration template, using $-based placeholders for variable substitutions
+- Applies a configuration template, optionally using $-based placeholders for variable substitution
 - Can also download an external template file from a given URL
 - Executes commands upon script completion, such as for Smart Licensing registration
+- Sends script and command output as JSON text to a URL (refer to GUI App for details)
 - Can save the device configuration, if the workflow has completed successfully
 - Sends logging to a specified syslog server for script monitoring
-- Can also send script and command output as JSON text to a URL (refer to GUI App for details)

 ## Using